Different Types of Twins

 Twin pregnancies are on the rise.
-This is partly due to the increased amount of women undergoing fertility treatments, and to the fact that many women are waiting until their late 30's to have children.
+This is partly due to the increased amount of women undergoing fertility treatments, and to the fact that many women are waiting until their late 30's or older to have children.
 According to a report from the National Center for Health Statistics, part of the Centers for Disease Control and Prevention, twin pregnancy's have risen 76% between 1980 and 2009.

 All twin pregnancies are considered "high risk" pregnancies.
 Twin pregnancies are very stressful and demanding on a woman's body, especially an older woman's body.
 Twin pregnancy symptoms are much more pronounced and twin pregnancies are much more apt to have complications such as, hospital bed-rest, preeclampsia, HEELP syndrome (Hemolytic anemia, Elevated Liver enzymes, and a Low Platelet count), and PIH (Pregnancy Induced Hypertension) , just to name a few.
 They are also much more likely to have to have an early delivery, which may result in the preemie twins having to stay awhile in the NICU (Neonatal Intensive Care Unit).
 A mother with a twin pregnancy may be more likely to need to deliver her babies with a cesarean section, as one baby may be breech and the other head down.
 Even if both babies are head down, after the first is delivered, the other may flip, causing the need for a C-section.
 So, some twin births are delivered both vaginally and cesarean section.
 Mothers of twins also require more recovery time after giving birth.

 Mary-Kate and Ashley Claim to Be Fraternal Twins

 - If you have a family history of twins (fraternal), your chances of conceiving twins is higher.